Boris’s pals severely underestimate the intelligence of the British public | Tom Peck

 The news reporter, ITV’s Carl Dinnen, had the sense, back then, to follow up with another question.
 Was Johnson personally satisfied that the guidance had been followed at all times, that he had personally investigated the matter himself.
 “Did you investigate that yourself?
 Are you satisfied yourself?” he asked.

-“I am satisfied, myself, that the guidelines were followed at all times”, came the answer, and with it the now-trademark smirk, which has come to be understood as Johnson’s mark of honest dishonesty.
+“I am satisfied, myself, that the guidelines were followed at all times,” came the answer, and with it the now-trademark smirk, which has come to be understood as Johnson’s mark of honest dishonesty.
 It’s the smirk that seeks to collude with the interlocutor, to acknowledge that all present must surely know he is lying.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here